Wardrobe? What should I wear on camera?

 Avoid wearing white or red, unless it’s an accent or highlight color.

-I also suggest avoiding too much black, as it can absorb too much light.
+We also suggest avoiding too much black, as it can absorb too much light.

 Wear solid colors that accentuate your skin tone, neutrals tend to be the best.